 4. goods a e Company taken any steps to procure and services from local & small producers, ng communities surrounding their place from Local and small producers surrounding encourage the local employment to the society. its plant locations to es, what steps have been taken to improve earby villages which their ca vendor apacity and capability of local and small s? contribute to employment creation in communworkplaces. ities surrounding the 5. the Company have a mechanism to products and waste?
 If yes what is the percen tage of recycling of products and waste Company has entered into an agreement with ately as <5%, 5-10%, >10%).
 Also, provide thereof, in about 50 words or so. for recycling and disposal of E-waste, if any, manufacturing process.
 Prin ciple 3 Businesses should promote the wellbein ng of all employees 1.
 Please indicate the Total number of employees.
 2800 2. indicate the Total number of employees n temporary/ contractual/ casual basis.
 1797 3. indicate the Number of permanent employees.
 20 4. indicate the Number of permanent rees with disabilities 8 5.
 I have an employee association that is ized by management No 6.
 What p is me associa ercentage of your permanent employees mbers of this recognized employee ation?
-Not Applicable 7.
-7. Please indicate the Number of complaints relating to child labour, forced labour, involuntary labour, sexual harassment in the last financial labour/ involuntary labour and does not adopt employment practices.
-The Company has a part of th ot any discriminatory policy against sexual No complaints were received by the Company (ınder the aforesaid.
-8 percentage of your under mentioned rees were given safety & skill up-gradation 74% g in the last year?
-Permanent Women Employees 100% Casual/ Temporary/ Contractual Employees 71% Employees with Disabilities 50% Prin ciple 4 Businesses should respect the interests are disadvantaged, vulnerable and marg of and be responsive towards all stakeholders, jinalized especially those who 1. ne Company mapped its internal and al stakeholders?
+Not Applicable 7. relating labour, indicate the Number of complaints to child labour, forced labour, involuntary sexual harassment in the last financial and pending, as on the end of the financial labour/ involuntary labour and does not adopt any discriminatory employment practices.
+The Company has a policy against sexual harassment and a formal process for dealing with complaints of harassment or discrimination.
+No complaints were received by the Company (ınder the aforesaid.
+8 What percentage of your under mentioned employees were given safety & skill up-gradation training in the last year?
+74% Permanent Women Employees 100% Casual/ Temporary/ Contractual Employees 71% Employees with Disabilities 50% Prin ciple 4 Businesses should respect the interests are disadvantaged, vulnerable and marg of and be responsive towards all stakeholders, jinalized especially those who 1. ne Company mapped its internal and al stakeholders?
 Yes/No Yes, the Company has mapped its internal stakeholders. as well as external These stakeholders include employees, cus communities, dealers, suppliers, investors, regulators, peers and industry ecosystem.
 2. the above, has the Company identified sadvantaged, vulnerable & marginalized olders. mmunities around its Youth emerged as a separate group and hence education and skill development program.
 The the CSR policy of our Company.